vito-boni/vito-boni/README.md

 - Plant owner, pet caretaker.
 - Piano player.
 - High altitudes > sea level.
-- Spoilers > suspense.
+- I love spoilers.
+I love reading the movie's plot before watching it.
-- Hard work doesn't guarantee you everything, but it gives you a chance
+- Hard work doesn't guarantee you everything, but it gives you a chance.

 ### Currently on loop 🎧🔂
 - Let it happen - Tame Impala